Must-Have Telephone Manners for a Mental Health Practice

 5. Hang up without collecting all pertinent information

 There’s a lot to think about when it comes to telephone etiquette, so let SimplePractice do some of the heavy lifting for you with other facets of your practice.
-Worried about insurance claims?
+Worried about insurance claims for therapy sessions?
 We can handle that.
 How about sending appointment reminders?
 Leave that up to us, too.
 Try SimplePractice for free for 30 days.

 Do you have any phone etiquette tips to add to this?
 Join the conversation in the comment section!